-expression in Nfi knockout mice.
-We focused on Nfiaand Nfib-null mice, because these exhibit cerebellar defects (Wang et al., 2007), whereas Nfic- and Nfix-null mice show no obvious alterations of this structure (Wang et al., 2007; R. Gronostajski, unpublished observations).
+Tag-1 expression is diminished in Nfib-deficient mice.
+To further explore the regulatory relationship between NFI proteins and Tag-1, we examined Tag-1 expression in Nfi knockout mice.
+We focused on Nfia- and Nfib-null mice since these exhibit cerebellar defects (Wang et al. 2007), while Nfic and Nfix null mice show no obvious alterations of this structure (Wang et al. 2007; R. Gronostajski, unpublished observations).
 Cerebella of Nfia-null mice were examined at P8, when parallel fiber formation is highly active.
-No significant differences were apparent in Tag-1 immunostaining in different folia of the vermis for wild-type and Nfia^{-/-} mice (data not shown).
+No significant differences were apparent in Tag-1 immunostaining in different folia of the vermis for wild-type and Nfia(-/-) mice (data not shown).
 Nfib knockout mice die at birth, precluding the analysis of Tag-1 expression during postnatal development.
-We therefore examined these mice at E18, when axon formation in Nfib-null mice is known to be affected (Wang et al., 2007).
-Tag-1 immunostaining within the deep EGL/PMZ region was markedly reduced in the posterior cerebellum of E18 Nfibdeficient mice (Fig. 2c).
-The thickness of the EGL did not show substantial differences between wild-type and Nfib-null mice (data not shown), indicating that CGN progenitor formation was not grossly altered, which is consistent with previous findings (Wang et al., 2007).
-This decrease in Tag-1 protein was accompanied by an approximately fivefold reduction in Tag-1 mRNÁ in $Nfib^{-/-}$ relative to $Nfib^{+/+}$ E18 cerebella (Fig. 2d).
-Together these findings indicated that NFIB is an important upstream regulator of Tag-1 in differentiating granule neurons, although NFIA is not absolutely required for Tag-1 expression during postnatal parallel fiber emergence within the PMZ.
+We therefore examined these mice at E18, when axon formation in Nfib null mice is known to be affected (Want et al. 2007).
+Tag-1 immunostaining within the deep EGL/PMZ region was markedly reduced in the posterior cerebellum of E18 Nfib-deficient mice (Fig. 2C).
+The thickness of the EGL did not show substantial differences between wild-type and Nfib null mice (data not shown) indicating that CGN progenitor formation was not grossly altered, consistent with previous findings (Wang et al. 2007).
+This decrease in Tag-1 protein was accompanied by an ~ 5-fold reduction in Tag-1 mRNA in Nfib (-/-) and (+/+) E18 cerebella (Fig. 2D).
+Together these findings indicated that NFIB is an important upstream regulator of Tag-1 in differentiating granule neurons, while NFIA is not absolutely required for Tag-1 expression during postnatal parallel fiber emergence within the PMZ.